-Mike shared information on which technology amenities residents are looking for and covered the challenges that property managers face in providing these services with specific recommendations for ways you can up-grade your property’s amenities to suit the needs of today’s renters.
-Here’s the recorded webinar and the presentation slides with a few questions we didn’t have time to answer.
+Mike shared information on which technology amenities residents are looking for and covered the challenges that property managers face in providing these services with specific recommendations for ways you can upgrade your property’s amenities to suit the needs of today’s renters.

 Q: What are the brand names of the access controls you recommend?
 We specifically need something that has good backups for internet/power outages.